karmab/kcli/docs/index.md

 You can also use  *noconf: true* to only add the nic with no configuration done in the vm.

-Fore coreos based vms, You can also use  *etcd: true* to auto configure etcd on the corresponding nic.

 the *ovs: true* allows you to create the nic as ovs port of the indicated bridge.
 Not that such bridges have to be created independently at the moment

 You can provide network configuration on the command line when creating a single vm with *-P ip1=... -P netmask1=... -P gateway=...*